-has been a Licensed Massage Therapist since 1997, often incorporating massage therapy techniques into her patient treatments.
+has been a Licensed Massage Therapist since 1997, and often incorporates manual therapy techniques into her patient treatments.

-spends time with patients: 90 minutes for the first visit and 20-30 minutes face-time for follow-up treatments allows for high-quality, individualized care.
+spends time with patients: up to 60 minutes for the first visit and 20-30 minutes face-time for follow-up treatments, which allows for high-quality, individualized care.

-- … has a basic working knowledge of many Western and functional medicine concepts and usually considers both Western and Oriental medical approaches when formulating her treatment strategy.
+has a working knowledge of many Western and functional medicine concepts and considers both Western and Traditional Chinese Medicine approaches in her treatment strategies.

-may order blood tests or analysis of stool, blood, urine or hair, when indicated.
+may order blood tests or analysis of stool, urine, saliva or hair, when indicated.

-is trained in drug-herb interaction, therefore is knowledgeable about which medications may or may not be combined with herbs.
+is trained in drug-herb interaction, therefore is knowledgeable about which medications may be combined with herbs or not.

-is personally available via e-mail or phone for patient questions.
+is personally available for patient questions.
 She often engages in e-mail dialogue with patients, sending educational materials and research information relevant to their condition or treatment.

 may be available for home visits.
-(Call for more information).
+(Please call for availability).

-Dawn Balusik graduated from the East-West College of Natural Medicine (Sarasota, FL) with a Master’s Degree in Oriental Medicine (2004).
-She also graduated with honors from Ohio University with a Bachelor of Science in Environmental Geography and Biology (1996) and from the Crystal Mountain Institute for Massage Therapy in New Mexico (1997).
+Dawn Potter (formerly Dawn Balusik) graduated from the East-West College of Natural Medicine (Sarasota, FL) with a Master’s Degree in Oriental Medicine (2004).
+She also graduated with honors from Ohio University with a Bachelor of Science (1996) and from the Crystal Mountain Institute for Massage Therapy in New Mexico (1997).

-In the State of Florida, Dawn is licensed as a Doctor of Oriental Medicine, Acupuncture Physician (ap1972) and Massage Therapist (ma36601).
+In the State of Florida, Dawn is licensed as an Acupuncture Physician (ap1972) and Massage Therapist (ma36601).
 In Rhode Island she is a Licensed Doctor of Acupuncture (da265).

 Dawn is committed to continually furthering her knowledge through classes, seminars, reading and research.
-Her special areas of focus are in the fields of fertility and reproduction; gynecological conditions; musculo-skeletal pain; whole-food nutrition; and cancer support treatments, including certification in Acupuncture for the Cancer Patient from the Memorial Sloan-Kettering Cancer Center.
+Her special areas of focus are in the fields of fertility; gynecological conditions; endometriosis; musculo-skeletal pain; whole-food nutrition; and cancer support, including certification in Acupuncture for the Cancer Patient from the Memorial Sloan-Kettering Cancer Center.